-More recently, several systems have emerged for distributed computations on the Internet.
-Wendelborn et al. [22] describe an ongoing project to develop a geographical information system (PAGIS) for defining and implementing processing networks on diverse computational and data resources.
-Hawick et al. [14] describe an environment for service-based meta-computing.
-Fink et al. [9] describe Amica, a meta-computing system to support the development of coarse grained location-transparent applications for distributed systems on the Internet, and includes a memory subsystem.
+Recently, several systems have emerged for distributed computations on the Internet.
+Wendelborn et al. [32] describe an ongoing project to develop a geographical information system (PAGIS) for defining and implementing processing networks on diverse computational and data resources.
+Hawick et al. [19] describe an environment for service-based meta-computing (DISCWorld).
+Fink et al. [14] describe Amica, a meta-computing system to support the development of coarse grained location-transparent applications for distributed systems on the Internet, and includes a memory subsystem.
+Bakker et al. [3] take the view of distributed objects as their unifying paradigm for building large-scale wide area distributed systems.
+They appear to intend to do for objects what the world wide web did for documents.
+Objects can differ in their scheme, if any, for partitioning, replication, consistency, and fault tolerance, in a way that is opaque to clients.

-Huberman et al. [1] relate anonymity to incentives, in their application of the "tragedy of the commons" to anonymous peer-to-peer networks.
+Huberman et al. [2] relate anonymity to incentives, in their application of the "tragedy of the commons" to anonymous peer-to-peer networks.

-Securing the Jini infrastructure is not a focus of this project; commercial efforts are under way to do this.

-Recent commercial ventures attest to the perception that unused cycles can be made available in a computationally meaningful way.
+Securing the infrastructure is not the focus of this project; commercial efforts are under way to secure Jini, for example. this.Recent commercial ventures attest to the perception that unused cycles can be made available in a computationally meaningful way.
 Such ventures, while still in their infancy, include EnFuzion (targeted at intranets), Applied Metacomputing (the commercialization of Legion), Distributed Science (aka the ProcessTree), Entropia, Parabon Computation, Popular Power, and United Devices.

 The setting for CX is the Internet (or an intranet).
-It comprises a set of interrelated Jini services and clients implemented in Java.
+It comprises a set of interrelated services and clients implemented in Java.
 From a performance point of view, its goal is somewhat different from both the commercial ventures and the early systems such as Legion and Condor.
 These systems are intended primarily to increase system throughput or utilization of idle cycles.
 CX is intended to push the limits of parallel computing in a network setting, despite long communication latencies.
-Its architecture incorporates ideas from a variety of sources.
-Briefly, it uses thread programming model ideas from Cilk [3]; scheduling ideas from Enterprise [15], Spawn [21], and Cilk; classic decoupled communication ideas from Linda [5] (and JavaSpaces [11], its Java incarnation); eager scheduling ideas for fault tolerance from Charlotte; and the host/broker/client architectural ideas from Javelin.
-To match supply with demand [4] in time and space, the system incorporates the concept of auctions [7] via a market maker.
+Its architecture incorporates ideas from a variety of sources, integrating them in a unique way.
+Briefly, it uses thread programming model ideas from Cilk [6]; scheduling ideas from Enterprise [21], Spawn [31], and Cilk; classic decoupled communication ideas from Linda [10] (and JavaSpaces [16], its Java incarnation); eager scheduling ideas for fault tolerance from Charlotte; and the host/broker/client architectural ideas from Javelin.
+To match supply with demand [9, 8] in time and space, the system incorporates the concept of auctions [12] via a market maker.

-This article outlines the rationale for these choices, as they pertain to the design CX's ProductionNetwork subsystem.
+This article outlines the rationale for these choices, as they pertain to the design of CX's ProductionNetwork subsystem.

-3. API
+3 API